Percona-Lab/pacemaker-replication-agents/doc/PRM-setup-guide.rst

 Overview
 --------

-The solution we building is basically made of 4 components: Corosync, Pacemaker, the mysql resource agent and MySQL itself.
+The Percona replication manager (PRM) is a framwork using the Linux HA resource agent Pacemaker that manages replication and provides automatic failover.
+This covers the installation of the framework on a set of servers.
+The PRM framework is made of 4 components: Corosync, Pacemaker, the mysql resource agent and MySQL itself.
+Let's review each of these in more details.

 Corosync
 ========